Interviewing leaders

 7PM-9PM UK / 2PM-4PM ET

-2 hour CPD/CEU certificate is included
+2 hour CPD/CEU certificate and related resources are included

 *If you're unable to make this time, a recording will be made available to ticket holders